AdyGCode/SaaS-FED-Notes/session-07/S07-Vanilla-PHP-MVC-Pt-00.md

 To do so, open the `/.gitignore` file and go to the bottom if it.

-The last few linesd will be similar to this:
+The last few lines will be similar to this:

 ```text